AaronGoldsmith/mcp-on-demand-tools/README.md

 **Important**: This server requires Goose to function.
 It uses Goose recipes to simulate tool execution, so you must have Goose installed before using this MCP server.

-**Compatibility Note**: This server works best with MCP clients that support dynamic tool list updates (like Claude Desktop).
+**Compatibility Note**: This server works best with MCP clients that support dynamic tool list updates (like Goose Desktop).
 Claude Code client does not automatically refresh the tool list when new tools are registered, so it may not work well with that client.

-### Installing for Claude Desktop
+### Installing the MCP Server

-Add the server configuration to your Claude Desktop config file:
+Add the server configuration to your config file:

-**MacOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`
-**Windows**: `%APPDATA%/Claude/claude_desktop_config.json`

 #### Option 1: Use Published Package (Recommended)